prabeshphuyal13/UFO/README.md

 # UFO <br>

-A simple endless game created as a college project in 2nd semester.
+A simple endless game created as a part of college project (GameHub) in 2nd semester.
 In this game, you control a UFO that must dodge incoming arrows to survive and score points.
 The longer you survive, the higher your score!<br>

 \---<br>